moveit/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.rst

 .. image:: setup_assistant_start.png

-* Click on the browse button and navigate to the *panda_arm_hand.urdf.xacro* file installed when you installed the Franka package above.
-(This file gets installed in /opt/ros/noetic/share/franka_description/robots/panda_arm_hand.urdf.xacro on Ubuntu with ROS Noetic.)
+* Click on the browse button and navigate to the *panda_arm.urdf.xacro* file installed when you installed the Franka package above.
+(This file gets installed in /opt/ros/noetic/share/franka_description/robots/panda_arm.urdf.xacro on Ubuntu with ROS Noetic.)
 Choose that file and then click *Load Files*.
 The Setup Assistant will load the files (this might take a few seconds) and present you with this screen: